VasinkaD/DAMN/Demos/Readme.md

 This directory contains code and data for basic demos on running the DAMN model.
+In addition to the provided files, it also requires the *DAMN_ResNet.keras* model.
+Due to its size, it is available for download at XXX. <br>

 -> **1_Introduction.ipynb** <br>
 Covers proper model loading and verifies functionality by reconstructing a known sample.
 The result of the DAMN model application is compared against the result obtained by us, saved in the *Pre-generated_test_sample.npz*. <br>